davidlighty/Note2Myself/Project_Journal.md

 7. API call to Bing for the Image of the day
 	1. Sets the background to a responsive image.
 	2. Sets the footer copyright + link.
+8. PHP Unit Tests & TravisCI
+	1. Used this, but they are not exhaustive.
+9. PHP DocBlocks for PHP Documentor
+	1. The beginnings for documentation are in /api/docs/api, not up to date.

 ---